 Anke Maria has been training volunteers how to eavesdrop on frogs since 2011.
 She is a great advocate for citizen science, stewardship and above and beyond all, frogs, and singlehandedly coordinates the ACT and Region Frogwatch Program.
 In her previous life she has been a physiologist, morphologist and a behavioural ecologist.
 Anke Maria has teamed up with numerous scientists to add to the list of publications based on Frogwatch data.
 Securing ongoing funding for Frogwatch would be the highlight of her career with the Ginninderra Catchment Group.

 Julie is a historian with research interests in social memory, the role of place in creating identities and how people express these connections.
-She is particularly interested in how Black Mountain has been imagined over time and its place in the cultural history of Canberra.
-She has published widely in her main research area of medieval cultural and religious history, and is currently a visiting fellow in the School of History at the Australian National University.
-Julie is also a member of the Friends of Black Mountain.
+She is particularly interested in how Black Mountain has been imagined over time and its place in the social and cultural history of Canberra.
+She loves being in the bush and walks regularly on Black Mountain, which always provides inspiration.
+Julie is currently a visiting scholar in the School of History at the Australian National University and a member of the Friends of Black Mountain.

 Heino is an honorary associate of the Australian National Botanic Gardens and helps with the fungal queries received by the botanic gardens.
 His major interest is in certain groups of non-lichenized fungi.
 However, a long friendship with some bryologists and lichenologists has meant that he has also picked up a modicum of knowledge about bryophytes and lichens.